sowmyarshetty/AIBootcampCourseProjects/README.md

 ### Feb-2025
-## Course -Supervised learning, Unsupervised learning, Regression , Classification, ML Optimization
+## Course - Unsupervised Machine learning, Supervised learning- Linear Regression , Classification(Linear, NonLinear, MultiClass), ML Optimization
 ### Project - Lung cancer early detection .
 Analyzed the data and came up with a predictive model to determine if a person is susceptible  to lung cancer based on demographic , lifestyle factors to a certain degree.
 #### Tools used and skills covered